PLATelet inhibition and patient Outcomes - PLATO

-Clinical Topics: Arrhythmias and Clinical EP, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Vascular Medicine, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Heart Failure and Cardiac Biomarkers, Interventions and Vascular Medicine
+Clinical Topics: Arrhythmias and Clinical EP, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Heart Failure and Cardiac Biomarkers, Interventions and Vascular Medicine

 Keywords: Cerebral Revascularization, Ischemic Attack, Transient, Follow-Up Studies, Platelet Aggregation Inhibitors, Thiophenes, Peripheral Arterial Disease, Blood Platelets, Ticlopidine, Risk Factors, Purinergic P2Y Receptor Antagonists, Biological Markers, Thrombosis, Electrocardiography, Ambulatory, Confidence Intervals, Carotid Stenosis, Myocardial Infarction, Stroke, Polyethylene Glycols, Piperazines, Constriction, Pathologic, Dyspnea, Stents, Percutaneous Coronary Intervention, Diabetes Mellitus

 < Back to Listings